whitgroves/solidity-contracts/README.md

 Because the 20% limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.

-In addition, the public `mint()` function wraps ERC20's `_mint()` so the contract owner or their delegates can create additional tokens, but does not allow increases above the target supply; if more tokens are needed, the owner will need to increase the supply target, which will emit the `SupplyTargetChanged` event for any off-chain listeners.
+In addition, a public `mint()` function wraps ERC20's `_mint()` so the contract owner or their delegates can create additional tokens, but does not allow increases above the target supply; if more tokens are needed, the owner will need to increase the supply target, which will emit the `SupplyTargetChanged` event for any off-chain listeners.

+Similarly, a public `burn()` function is available so tokens may be burned manually, but only by the account that holds them.

 ### ERC721
 My implementation of `IERC721`, with `mint()` and `burn()` functions added.
 Functionally a delegated version of OpenZeppelin's [`ERC721`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) contract, except it doesn't implement `IERC721Metadata`.
 Created for extensibility of per-item access permissions.